SSovile/Algo_structure/README.md

-## Task 4
+## Task 7

-Prima's Algorithm
+Rabin Karpa's Algorithm

-Create algorithm which found minimum spanning tree for a weighted undirected graph
+Create algorithm which found pattern in the text